sveredyuk/redis_record/README.md

 ## Validations

-Out of the box you has all `ActiveModel::Validations`
+Out of the box you have all `ActiveModel::Validations`

 in model:
 ```ruby